The purpose of the Hunter Scholar Award is to promote and support faculty research

 in the selection of the recipient.

-- Download and complete the Hunter Scholar Award Application and click the Submit button; this emails the application to Meredith Taylor, Associate Dean of Library Services.
+- Download the Hunter Scholar Award Application, type in your responses and click the Submit button; this emails the application to

-- The Hunter Scholar Award Committee will consist of the Associate Dean of Library Services,
+- The Hunter Scholar Award Committee will consist of the Head of Research and Instruction

 and the current Hunter Scholar.
 Award Committee recommendations will be provided to